 - Windows 10 Settings > Network & Internet > Status and click on the Network Troubleshooter link.

 This will open the Network Troubleshooter or Windows Network Diagnostics tool.

 If it does not help and you see Wireless Capability is turned off message here too, then try any of these methods.

 2] Check physical switch

 Most laptops have a tiny switch on the side (or front) of the laptop that turns the wireless ON/OFF.
 Make sure you’ve switched it on.

 Do the following:

-By installing the latest driver for the wireless network adapter obtained from the manufacturer a majority of connection problems within Windows 7 have been solved.
-Download and install the Windows 7 compatible drivers for support site of manufacturer of your laptop and check if the issue gets fixed.
+By installing the latest driver for the wireless network adapter obtained from the manufacturer a majority of connection problems within Windows 10/8/7 have been solved.
+Download and install the Windows-compatible drivers from the support site of the manufacturer of your laptop and check if the issue gets fixed.

-Now log off and you can see Admin account at startup.
+Now log-off, and you can see a new Admin account at startup.
 Run the Network troubleshooter here.
-After getting admin privileges it can auto fix the issue in most of the case.
+After getting admin privileges, it can auto fix the issue in most of the case.